nicolenocera/cybersecurity-portfolio/README.md

 ## What You'll Find Here

-- TryHackMe and Hack The Box lab write-ups
+- TryHackMe and Hack The Box labs
 - Windows, Linux, networking, and security notes
 - Security+ study materials and references
-- Hands-on projects and troubleshooting practice
+- Projects and troubleshooting practice
-- Documentation from labs and self-directed learning
+- Documentation from labs

 ## Completed Training